NathanDownes01/LSB-Insertion-Tool/README.md

 $ ./encrypt coverMedium secretMedium
 ```
 The cover file should have at least 8 times as many pixels as the
-secret medium + 24 bytes for the secret image dimensions to be held.
+secret medium + 8 pixels for the secret image dimensions to be held.
 - To decrypt a file run:
 ```console
 $ ./decrypt filename.png